Inflation will tag along on your summer trip. Here’s how to deal

 Trim transportation costs at your destination

 In the past, travelers might have decided to drive to their destination or rent a car to counter high airfare costs.
-But, with national gas prices averaging $4.65 per gallon, according to AAA data, and rental car prices on the rise due to shortages and high demand, this might not be the money-saving alternative it once was.
+But, according to AAA data, with national gas prices averaging $4.65 per gallon and rental car prices rising due to shortages and high demand, this might not be the money-saving alternative it once was.
 Here’s what you can do instead.

 Book a centrally located hotel or vacation rental

 Before booking, sit down and pinpoint the restaurants, attractions and other locations you want to visit and find lodging that is in a central location to help reduce in-town travel costs or the need for a rental car.
-While there might be a few things you want to do that are beyond walking distance, this strategy will help you save big.
+While you might want to do a few things that are beyond walking distance, this strategy will help you save big.

 Don’t overlook mass transit